essentialkaos/bibop/COOKBOOK.md

 ##### `readable`

-Checks if file or directory is readable.
+Check if file or directory is readable.

 **Syntax:** `readable <path>`